DSIP-FBK/DSIPTS/README.md

 ```

-Notice that there are some free parameters: `embedding_final` for example represent the dimension of the embedded categorical variable, `sum_embs` will sum all the categorical contribution otherwise it will concatenate them.
+Notice that there are some free parameters: `cat_emb_dim` for example represent the dimension of the embedded categorical variable, `sum_embs` will sum all the categorical contribution otherwise it will concatenate them.
 It is possible to use a quantile loss, specify some parameters of the scheduler (StepLR) and optimizer parameters (Adam).

 Now we are ready to split and train our model using:
 ```
 ts.train_model(dirpath=<path to weights>,split_params=dict(perc_train=0.6, perc_valid=0.2,past_steps = past_steps,future_steps=future_steps, range_train=None, range_validation=None, range_test=None,shift = 0,starting_point=None,skip_step=1),batch_size=100,num_workers=4,max_epochs=40,auto_lr_find=True,devices='auto')
 ```
 It is possble to split the data indicating the percentage of data to use in train, validation, test or the ranges.
 The `shift` parameters indicates if there is a shift constucting the y array.
 It is used for the attention model where we need to know the first value of the timeseries to predict.
 The `skip_step` parameters indicates how many temporal steps there are between samples.
+If you need a futture signal that is long `skip_step+future_steps` then you should put `keep_entire_seq_while_shifting` to True (see Informer model).

+During the training phase a log stream will be generated.
+If a single process is spawned the log will be displayed, otherwise (see `batch_example`) a file will be generated.
+Moreover, inside the `weight` path there wil be the `loss.csv` file containing the running losses.

 # Models